 In making their projections for the BRICs, Goldman drew on a cautious version of the thesis, called "conditional" convergence.
 Simply put, this says that poor countries will grow faster than rich ones, other things equal.
 Those other things, for Goldman, included a country's level of education, its openness to trade, its internet penetration and ten other characteristics.
-Academics have ranged even more widely.
-According to Steven Durlauf of the University of Chicago, Paul Johnson of Vassar College and Jonathan Temple, a freelance economist, researchers have identified 145 plausible factors that must be accounted for.
+According to Steven Durlauf of the University of Chicago, Paul Johnson of Vassar College and Jonathan Temple, a freelance economist, researchers identified 145 plausible factors that must be accounted for.
 The list includes everything from inflation and foreign direct investment to religion, frosty weather and newspaper readership [6].